danjbrown/nodejs-react-app/README.md

 # nodejs-react-app

-React client and Node.js server applications in a single repository.
+React client and Node.js server applications in a monorepo.

 Instructions for deploying the applications using AWS Elastic Container Service (ECS) are provided in the ECS_DEPLOYMENT.md file.